 There’s something a little odd about how the royals dress their children.
 They always look like they’ve walked off the set of some period drama.
 The big question is, will Harry and Meghan continue the tradition?
 Let’s watch this space.

-Either way, we’ll know the answer to nearly all these questions in just a few months time.
+Either way, we’ll know the answer to nearly all these questions in just a few days or weeks time.
 Perhaps there are more important things in the world to be stressing about?